 Now that you’ve decided to get a divorce, moving forward and considering your different options is the next step.
-You probably already know that divorce mediation is a reasonable alternative and that it costs less than litigated divorce, but have you thought about the actual difference between hiring a lawyer for your divorce and working with a mediator?
+You probably already know that children benefit from divorce mediation and that it is also a faster less expensive alternative than litigated divorce, but have you thought about the actual difference between hiring a lawyer for your divorce and working with a mediator?
 Understanding what divorce mediators do can help you make a better-informed decision and prepare you for the next step.

 Help to Identify and Address Sources of Conflict

 Many people who have gone through an attorney-driven divorce realize that somewhere along the line, they forgot what they were fighting over in the first place.
-When you’re unclear on what you want and what could be holding you back, it’s difficult to make progress.
-This is where mediators come in – they specialize in identifying the sources of conflict that are causing the most friction between couples, and then helping to develop constructive ways to overcome that conflict so an agreeable resolution can be reached.
+When you’re unclear on what you want and what could be holding you back, it’s difficult to make progress which means you’ll spend more time and money stuck in limbo, which is a huge disadvantage of divorce litigation.
+This is where mediators come in – they specialize in identifying the sources of conflict that are causing the most friction between couples, and then helping to develop constructive ways to overcome that conflict so a fair divorce agreement can be reached.